IDMNYU/DM6193-Web-Studio-SU15/assignments/dm6193_style_presentations.md

 ## VISUAL STYLE PRESENTATIONS

 Each student will choose 2 movements, artists, or designers to present to the class.
-Share a brief introduction to the movements, artists, or designers and at least 3 images.
+Share a brief introduction to the movements, artists, or designers and at least 3 images for each (for a total of at least 6 images).

 Great resources are:<br>
 http://images.google.com<br>